Cloud Connections

 ### How to fix

-* **Check status**: open the collection in the Bluebricks app to see if a migration or operation is in progress
+* **Check status**: open the collection in the Bluebricks app to see if it is inactive or deleted

 1. Verify your cloud credentials are valid outside of Bluebricks (for example, use the AWS CLI or `gcloud` to test access)